|

 How to Find Help?

 If you or your loved one is dealing with an addiction, talk to your doctor or mental health professional to seek treatment.
-The following websites and helplines can be helpful to find appropriate treatment options and support.
+The following websites and helplines can help find appropriate treatment options and support.
 (8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21)

 Search Engines